-Overtime pay is based on hourly rates calculated as 1/173 x monthly wages (basic salary and fixed allowance).
-Apart from overtime wages, after four hours of overtime or more, employees must be provided with food and beverages with a calorific value of at least 1,400 kcal.
+Employees subject to overtime work are entitled to receive overtime pay.
+The amount in overtime pay is based on hourly rates, calculated as 1/173 x monthly wages (basic salary and fixed allowance).
+Apart from overtime pay, employees must be provided with an adequate opportunity to rest, and, if overtime work is performed for four hours or more, employees must be provided with food and beverages with a calorific value of at least 1,400 kcal.